kpirabaharan/E-Commerce-Store/README.md

 # E-commerce Store Website

-Welcome to the E-commerce Store Website, your ultimate destination for a seamless shopping experience.
-Our user-friendly platform offers a wide range of products from multiple stores, making it easy for you to discover and purchase the items you love.
-Whether you're shopping for clothing, food, electronics, or more, we've got you covered.
+Welcome to the E-commerce Store Website, the online shopping destination that pairs seamlessly with our E-commerce Admin Dashboard.
+Explore, browse, and purchase a wide range of products with ease.
+It is integrated with Stripe for secure payments, ensuring smooth transactions as you shop to your heart's content.

 ## Key Features

 - **Product Selection:**

   - Browse and explore a diverse catalog of products across various categories.
   - Discover trending items and new arrivals with ease.

 - **Effortless Shopping:**

   - Add products to your cart and proceed to a hassle-free checkout process.
   - Conveniently manage your orders and track their status.

-- **Personalized Experience:**
-  - Create and manage your user profile for a tailored shopping experience.
-  - Save your favorite products for future reference.

 - **Secure Transactions:**
   - Rest assured that your payments are processed securely with our integrated payment system.

 ## Demo

-Feel free to explore our E-commerce Store Website by visiting the [Demo](https://e-commerce-store-website-demo.vercel.app/).
+Explore the [E-commerce Store Website Demo](https://e-commerce-store-kpirabaharan.vercel.app/) to experience these features in action.

+## Accompanied Admin Dashboard Website

+### Github Page

+**E-commerce Admin Dashboard GitHub:** [GitHub Repository](https://github.com/kpirabaharan/E-Commerce-Admin-Dashboard)

+### Website

+Explore the live admin dasboard website: [E-commerce Admin Dashboard Website](https://e-commerce-admin-dashboard-kpirabaharan.vercel.app/)

 ## How to Shop